Dimanjan/alisite/README.md

 ## 🎨 Customization

 ### Styling
-- Colors and design tokens are configured in `tailwind.config.js`
+- Colors and design tokens are configured in `uno.config.ts`
-- CSS variables are defined in `src/index.css`
+- UnoCSS provides Tailwind-compatible utilities
-- Component styles use Tailwind utility classes
+- Component styles use utility classes and shortcuts

 ### Adding New Categories
 1. Add products with new categories to `products.json`